How to Feed a Severely Neglected Rescue Horse

 Your ultimate goal is to allow your rescued horse to graze freely, as much as he wants, on hay and/or pasture.
 You’ll want his forage to include a legume such as clover or alfalfa.
-But take your time ó you canít just put him out on pasture right away if heís been severely deprived.
-I know you want to, but his digestive tract isnít ready just yet.
+But take your time — you can’t just put him out on pasture right away if he’s been severely deprived.
+No matter how gratifying the sight of him grazing 24/7 will be, you must allow time for his digestive tract to adjust to the influx of food.
 The microbial population in his hindgut is not adequate for fiber digestion; too much, too soon and he may colic or founder.

 o 4 cups feed (weighs approximately 1 lb or .5 kg)

 o 1/4 cup (60 ml) flaxseed meal (stabilized, commercial product is best)

 o 200 IU Vitamin E (you can get capsules in your local pharmacy)

 o Probiotic (double dose , spread over 6 meals)

 o 500 mg of Vitamin C